panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 1st Telco.md

 #### B. EOSC Service catalogue, identify the first pilot service to be available.

-Action: Jean-François to ask WP3/4/5.
+Action: Jean-François to raise this question to WP3/4/5.

 #### B. File transfer